-Checking the ingredient list for irritants, such as fragrances, preservatives, dyes, etc., is always the best way to find a detergent for sensitive skin.
-Looking for claims like "gentle," "sensitive," "plant-based," and "hypoallergenic" are also a great way to narrow down your choices, but note that these are just a starting point, and your decision should not be solely made on these.
+Checking the ingredient list for irritants, such as fragrances, preservatives, or dyes, is always the best way to find a detergent for sensitive skin.
+Looking for claims like "gentle," "sensitive," "plant-based," and "hypoallergenic" is also a great way to narrow down your choices, but note that these are just a starting point, and your decision should not be solely made on these.
 Some detergents can also have seals from the National Eczema Association and the National Psoriasis Foundation, which can also be a great indicator that it's safe for sensitive skin.

 Why Trust The Spruce?